sanjhchhatrasal/Weekday_Assignment/README.md

 npm or yarn
 To clone the repository, use the following command:

-bash
-Copy code
 git clone https://github.com/sanjhchhatrasal/Weekday_Assignment.git
 Navigate to the project directory:

-bash
-Copy code
 cd Weekday_Assignment
 Install dependencies:

-bash
-Copy code
 npm install
  or
 yarn install
 Running the Application
 To start the development server, run:

-bash
-Copy code
-npm start
+npm run dev
  or
 yarn start
-The application will be accessible at http://localhost:3000.
+The application will be accessible at http://localhost:5173.

-Building for Production
+# Building for Production
 To build the application for production deployment, use:

-bash
-Copy code
 npm run build
  or
 yarn build